Electricity Demand and Grid Impacts of AI Data Centers: Challenges and Prospects: Grid Impacts and Emerging Challenges of AI Data Centers

 \section{Grid Impacts and Emerging Challenges of AI Data Centers}

-The rapid expansion of large-scale AI data centers is imposing unprecedented demands on electric power grids.
-With immense electricity consumption subject to large and fast fluctuations, these facilities introduce emerging impacts and operational challenges for power grids.
-This section analyzes these challenges across three interrelated timescales, including \emph{long-term} planning and interconnection, \emph{short-term} operation and market, and \emph{real-time} grid dynamics and stability, illustrating how AI data center loads affect each phase of power grid management.
-Other critical challenges, such as cybersecurity, decarbonization, and water resources, are discussed as well.
+With immense electricity consumption and large, rapid power fluctuations, large-scale AI data centers introduce emerging impacts and operational challenges for power grids.
+This section analyzes these challenges across three interrelated timescales: \emph{long-term} planning and interconnection, \emph{short-term} operation and electricity markets, and \emph{real-time} grid dynamics and stability.
+This multi-timescale perspective illustrates how AI data center loads affect different stages of power grid management.
+Other critical cross-cutting challenges, including cybersecurity, decarbonization, and water consumption, are discussed as well.